 Consultations take as long as necessary until an agreement is reached.
-The compromise is another essential characteristic of the system.
+Compromise is another essential characteristic of the system.

-The absence of a permanent Prime Minister or First Minister also reflects the equality of all members of the government.
+The absence of a permanent Prime Minister or First Minister also reflects the equality of all government members.

 The head of state (Bundespräsident(in), Président(e), President(e), President(a) is elected by both chambers of parliament from among the seven ministers for a maximum period of one year, becoming the primus/prima inter pares.